 Cherry tomatoes are particularly indicated for this because of their intense flavor and sweetness.
 They pair so perfectly with this pasta aglio, olio and peperoncino.
 I tried it with many tomato varieties and it's always a nice result.
 You can either roast them at high temperature for 10-15 minutes or if you're in a hurry put them under the broiler.
 They will caramelize nicely in as quickly as 5 minutes.

 Roasting in the oven makes the cherry tomatoes soft and incredibly flavorful.
 In each bite you can taste sweet, acid, salty and bitter from the caramelization.
 It's a multisensorial experience.
 Okay, maybe I'm selling it too much, but you absolutely need to try this.
 Soon, you'll be adding roasted cherry tomatoes to every dish!

 If you like this recipe, try also these other Spaghetti recipes:

 Spaghetti with Aglio, Olio, Peperoncino and Roasted Cherry Tomatoes

 - 6 oz Spaghetti

 - Bring to boil a large pot of salted water.

-- Toss the spaghetti in the boiling water and after a few seconds mix with a fork or tongs so they don't stick together.
+- Add the spaghetti to the boiling water and after a few seconds mix with a fork or tongs so they don't stick together.

-- Add the olive oil in a large pan with the garlic and fry at low heat so the garlic will cook but not burn.
-If it browns too quickly, remove from the heat for a little bit so the oil will cool down.
+- Add the olive oil in a large pan with the garlic and cook at low heat so the garlic will confit and will not burn.
+If it browns too quickly, remove the pan from the heat for a little bit so the oil will cool down.

-- When the tomatoes are caramelized, take them out of the oven (if instead it takes too long, put them under the grill for a few minutes).
+- When the tomatoes are caramelized, take them out of the oven.

 - Remove the pan with oil from the heat, drain the pasta and add it to the pan (be careful, if the oil is too hot the water drops will "explode" at contact and will splatter all over).